ERIC21211/DANIELS-PROPERTY-BACKEND/README.md

 4. Start the server using `npm start`.

+## Blockchain Interaction

+The creation of the files for blockchain interaction in our property app has been successfully implemented.
+These files facilitate communication with the blockchain network, allowing me to perform transactions related to property management.

+## Confirm Transaction

+Before proceeding with any transactions, ensure that the necessary confirmation steps are completed.
+This includes verifying the details of the transaction and confirming the unique mnemonic code associated with it.

+## Generating Mnemonic Code

+To generate the unique mnemonic code required for transactions, follow these steps:

+1. [Step 1: Enter the specified command to generate the mnemonic code]
+2. [Step 2: Verify the generated mnemonic code]
+3. [Step 3: Store the mnemonic code securely]

+Once the mnemonic code is generated and verified, you are ready to proceed with transactions in the property app.

+Please Note: The mnemonic code and transaction id has been generated for the property app!! if you wish to know the transaction id please send me a request.

 ## Pre Instruction
 The below instructions consists of pre steps required to develop the backend.